 Dual-Eligible Special Needs Plans (D-SNPs)

 D-SNPs are not mandatory for dual-eligibles, members can stay on Original Medicare plus their TennCare MCO if they prefer.
 The advantage of a D-SNP is integrated care management; the disadvantage is the narrower provider network compared to Original Medicare.
-Open enrollment for D-SNPs runs October 15 - December 7 each year, with plan-year changes effective January 1.
+The regular window to join or switch runs October 15 through December 7 each year, with changes taking effect January 1.
+Someone already in a Medicare Advantage plan (a D-SNP is one) gets a second window, January 1 through March 31, to make one change, and a Special Enrollment Period can open outside both windows after a qualifying life event such as a move or the loss of other creditable coverage.

 Who Pays for Long-Term Care in Tennessee